What is DevOps Monitoring? Types, Importance and Use Cases

 - Deliver historical trends and risks and show the correlation between different events.

-Top 5 DevOps monitoring platforms you can leverage for your applications
+Top 12 DevOps monitoring tools you can leverage for your applications

 It is a paid tool that enables accessing and using machine data for development teams.
 Some of its key features include:-